Many of my author friends are surprised when I rell them about the many ways meditation can help writers with both their life and their work.

 3: Use a timer when working

-Time is one of the biggest distractions in meditation for writers.
-If you’re meditating on a break, you might be tempted to keep eyeing the clock.
-This won’t help you meditate.
-Instead, set a timer for fifteen minutes.
+Time is one of the biggest distractions in meditation.
+When I’m meditating on a break, I might be tempted to keep eyeing the clock.
+This won’t help me meditate.
+Instead, I set a timer for fifteen minutes.
 You could use an app like Headspace or Calm, but research from Harvard Medical School shows that meditation apps are ineffective.

 4: For focus, just breathe

-Simplicity is the key to meditation for writers.
+Simplicity is the key to meditation.
 Your mind has been active and productive while you were working.
 Now it’s time to slow down and focus on something simple.

 Close your eyes and watch your breath moving through your body.
 You might find it helpful to count breaths or to label the movement of your breath, “Breathing in,” “Pausing”, “Breathing out”, and so on.